ChristophePhillips/CurriculumVitae/myCV.md

     - [Cluster for Individualized Immune Intervention (Ci3)](https://ci-3.de/), [Digital Enterprise Innovations for Bioimaging, Biosensing and Biobanking Industries (DIGI-B-CUBE)](https://ci-3.de/digibcube/) call (2019-2022).

 ### Service to the community:
-- 2018 - now.
+- 2018 - 2021.
 Ad hoc member of the “Program Committee”, Organization for Human Brain Mapping.
 - 2017 - now.
 Board member of the “Belgian Society for Neuroscience”.
 - 2016 - now.
 Representative of the GIGA scientific staff on the ["Conseil du Corps Scientifique"](http://labos.ulg.ac.be/ccs/), ULiège.
 - *De facto* member of the Faculty Council, Faculty of Applied Sciences, ULiège.